 SENDER

-Frame 0 verifies the signature and calls APPROVE(APPROVE_PAYMENT_AND_EXECUTION).
+Frame 0 uses a signature entry with empty msg and calls APPROVE(APPROVE_EXECUTION_AND_PAYMENT).
 Frames 1 and 2 form an atomic batch: if the swap in frame 2 reverts, the ERC-20 approval from frame 1 is also reverted, preventing the account from being left with a dangling approval.

 Example 3: Sponsored Transaction (Fee Payment in ERC-20)